The mean and variance of the reciprocal merit factor of four classes of binary sequences: Introduction

 \end{theorem}

-The expected value of $\norm{f}_4^4$, as given in Theorems~\ref{thm:all-mean-var}, \ref{thm:skew-symm-mean-var}, and~\ref{thm:symm-mean-var}, was previously calculated for $\LP_n$ \cite{sarwate} (often attributed instead to \cite{newman-byrnes}), for $\SSP_n$ \cite{borwein-book}, and for $\RP_n$ and $\NRP_n$ \cite{borwein-choi-average-norm}.
-An expression for $\Var(\norm{f}_4^4)$ for the class $\LP_n$ was stated in \cite{aupetit-liardet-slimane}, but was incorrectly calculated (see the discussion following the proof of Theorem~\ref{thm:all-mean-var}).
+The expected value of $\frac{1}{F(A)}$, as given in Theorems~\ref{thm:all-mean-var}, \ref{thm:skew-symm-mean-var}, and~\ref{thm:symm-mean-var}, was previously calculated for $\LP_n$ \cite{sarwate} (often attributed instead to \cite{newman-byrnes}), for $\SSP_n$ \cite{borwein-book}, and for $\RP_n$ and $\NRP_n$ \cite{borwein-choi-average-norm}.
+An expression for $\Var(\frac{1}{F(A)})$ for the class $\LP_n$ was stated in \cite{aupetit-liardet-slimane}, but was incorrectly calculated (see the discussion following the proof of Theorem~\ref{thm:all-mean-var}).
+Katz and Ramirez \cite{katz-ramirez}, with reference to a preprint version \cite{jedwab-L4norm} of the current paper, recently calculated $\E \big(\frac{1}{F(A)} - \E(\frac{1}{F(A)}) \big) ^p$ for $p = 2,3,4$, where $A$ is drawn uniformly at random from $\LP_n$, and in the case $p=2$ obtained the same variance expression as in Theorem~\ref{thm:all-mean-var}.
 None of the variance expressions for the classes $\SSP_n$, $\RP_n$, and $\NRP_n$ was previously known, and their derivation is considerably more difficult than that for~$\LP_n$.
 We find it surprising and remarkable that these exact closed form expressions exist, and that they can be determined precisely using only elementary methods.
-(The expressions in Theorem~\ref{thm:all-mean-var} have been verified numerically for $n \le 40$, and those in Theorems~\ref{thm:skew-symm-mean-var} and~\ref{thm:symm-mean-var} for $n \le 75$.)
+These expressions provide a much deeper understanding of the distribution of the merit factor in the four classes $\LP_n$, $\SSP_n$, $\RP_n$, $\NRP_n$ than was previously available.
+The expressions in Theorem~\ref{thm:all-mean-var} have been verified numerically for $n \le 40$, and those in Theorems~\ref{thm:skew-symm-mean-var} and~\ref{thm:symm-mean-var} for $n \le 75$.